JFFPtech/python_projects/python-web_scrapper/README.md

    - `URL`: Set this to the URL of the website you want to scrape.
    - `output_file`: Set this to the desired filename/path for storing the scraped data (e.g., CSV, JSON, or database).
    - `schedule_interval`: Set this to the desired interval for scraping data (e.g., 'hourly', 'daily', etc.).
-3. Customize the scraping logic in the `scrape_data()` function to extract the desired data from the website.
+3. Customize the scraping logic in the `scrape_wikipedia_page()` function to extract the desired data from the website.
+4. Set up MySQL database configuration in `mysql_config.json`.
-4. Run the script using the following command:
+5. Run the script using the following command:

 ```
 python script_name.py <Wikipedia_URL> <output_file_name.csv>